YusakuNakajima/gello_software/gello_ros/README.md

+# Gello ROS package
+## Overview
+This package contains the ROS interface for the Gello.

+## Usable controllers
+The compliance control is supported for UR5e.
+The joint trajectory control is supported for UR5e, cobotta, and FR3.

+## Teleoperation
+The teleoperation function has unilateral and bilateral modes.
+The unilateral mode is command the robot to move to the desired position.
+The bilateral mode is under development.

 # Get offset for Gello robot
 ## for UR
 python3 scripts/gello_get_offset.py --start-joints -3.14 -1.57 -1.57 -1.57 1.57 0 --joint-signs 1 1 -1 1 1 1  --port /dev/serial/by-id/usb-FTDI_USB__-__Serial_Converter_FT8ISUQE-if00-port0